 |Water||46.99 g – This is basically half of the coconut content|

 I love the fact that coconuts contain so much water.
 Makes sense, remembering how often contestants on “Survivor” would drink coconuts to keep hydrated.

 Comparing Coconut Milk to Cow Milk:

 Coconut milk has more Niacin, Iron and Copper.
 But it also has more calories and fat.
 That said, I still enjoy coconut milk as an alternative to cows milk because it feels lighter and healthier to me.

 So, it really depends on you.
 I used to have a digestive reaction to cow dairy, and it got so bad that I had to make a change.
 After a visit to an incredible Indian doctor, I cut out dairy completely and felt so much better.
 To my surprise, I even cut milk out of my tea and coffee.
 I stopped buying it all together.
 However, with my love for yoghurt and fruit breakfasts, I started using coconut milk and cream as an alternative to yoghurt.
-I was hooked.
+Ever since I have been hooked.

 Now I use coconut for many things.
 From face cream, hair conditioner, cooking, baking and more.

 In terms of health benefits, coconuts are low in sugar, which is a good thing.
 They are hydrating, which is another good thing.
 The vitamins and minerals are additional pluses.

 As a natural medicine, there are many uses.
 Coconut Oil is said to have many healing properties and is used for numerous natural remedies.
 It’s interesting looking for and testing out natural alternatives.
 Why not?
 For one, you could save your body by avoiding the harmful chemicals modern products have in them.

 Generally speaking, they’re an essential and healthy ingredient to have in your life.
 Depending on what you need, there is likely at least one way a coconut can be of service.